Official Controls Qualification

 If you work as a locum, you must ensure that you keep the details of the practices where you are working up to date on your Personal Training Dashboard at all times.
 If you are working in more than one practice at a time, further addresses may be entered in the comments box in the 'Update details' section.
 If you are signing Animal Health Certificates (AHCs), you should use the address of the practice from which you issue the AHC in the 'Official Veterinarian' section.
 This must match the information registered on your Personal Training Dashboard.

-I can’t log in to the courses.
+I can’t log in.
 Please can you help?

 We recommend that you use Google Chrome, Firefox or Safari as your internet browser for the courses.
 We strongly advise that you do not use Internet Explorer.
 You must also have your cookies enabled.
-If you have checked this and still can’t access your course, please call us on 0330 202 0380.
+If you are using Chrome, you could also try logging in using incognito mode.
+If you still can’t access your course, please call us on 0330 202 0380.

 The practice email address is shared and doesn't work for my registration – what do I do?